attila/Compass-Build-Sublime-Text/README.md

 Compass build for Sublime Text
 ==============================

+> This project is now DEPRECATED in favour of [Sublime-Text-2-Compass-Build-System](https://github.com/whatwedo/Sublime-Text-2-Compass-Build-System).
+> Please use that package for building your Compass project with Sublime Text 2/3.

 This is a Build System for Compass SASS Files.
 It locates the file config.rb in your project and executes compass compile in that folder.